V (1983 miniseries): Production

 Production was halted for two weeks when Dominique Dunne, the 22-year-old actress originally cast to play the part of Robin Maxwell, was murdered outside her apartment by her ex-boyfriend while rehearsing with actor David Packer.
 Some scenes with her are still in the original series, but only of the back of her head.
-Blair Tefkin was hired on to play Robin after her death.
+Blair Tefkin was hired to play Robin after her death.

 Johnson subsequently dedicated the series to her memory.

 Marketing

 Posters appeared in train stations of a smiling man behind wraparound sunglasses, others grinning along with him, with only a motto "The Visitors are our friends" to explain it.
 Days later, those posters had a red "V" (for "victory") spray-painted on them.
 Nothing suggested this was an advertisement for a television show, which made the marketing even more intriguing.